Charity house to house collection permit

 Those charities that hold a National Exemption Order fall outside this restriction.

 You can only make an application for areas where you are certain you have collectors available.

-Although we do not restrict the number of collections at any one time within an area, we do keep an online public register of house to house collections we have already approved which can be viewed here <hyperlink to public registers page>
+Although we do not restrict the number of collections at any one time within an area, we do keep an online public register of house to house collections we have already approved which can be viewed on our public register.

 Within one month following your collection, you need to send a statement detailing the amount raised and any expenses deducted.